chef-boneyard/chef-web-docs-2016/includes_resources/includes_resource_execute_attributes.rst

    * - ``group``
      - |group command|
    * - ``path``
-     - .. warning:: Deprecated.
+     - .. warning:: This attribute is deprecated starting in |chef client| 12.0.
 Use the ``environment`` attribute instead.
 For example:

           .. code-block:: ruby